OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 left branch is taken.
 In this case, Insertion Sort swaps the two values.
 At this point the array stores YXZ.
-Thus, in Figure <ODSA "Decision" /> the left child of the root shows YXZ above the line.
+Thus, in Figure :num:`Figure #Dectree` the left child of the root shows YXZ above the line.
 Next, the third value in the array is compared against the second (i.e., Z is compared with X).
 Again, there are two possibilities.